Entangling distant systems via universal nonadiabatic passage: General framework

-In addition to them, it is found that any $|\tilde{\mu}_m\rangle$, $m\in\{0,1,\cdots, M-2\}$, could be converted to a full-featured state-transfer path with the additional driving fields inside the assistant subspace.
-For example, consider the full Hamiltonian as
+Moreover, it is found that any static base $|\tilde{\mu}_m\rangle$, $m\in\{0,1,\cdots, M-2\}$, could be recast to a full-featured state-transfer path with extra driving fields in the assistant subspace.
+For example, consider the revised full Hamiltonian

 where $\delta(t)$ is the extra detuning for the level $|e_{m+1}\rangle$, $\omega_n^{(m+1)}(t)$ is the Rabi frequency of the transition $|e_{m+1}\rangle\leftrightarrow|e_n\rangle$, and $\Phi_n^{(m+1)}(t)$ is a time-dependent phase.
 Substituting the ancillary base $|\tilde{\mu}_m(t)\rangle$ of Eq.~(\ref{AncibaseGeneral_high}) and the ancillary bases $|\mu_{N-1}(t)\rangle$ and $|\mu_N(t)\rangle$ of Eq.~(\ref{AncibaseGeneral_across}) into the von Neumann equation (\ref{von}) with the system Hamiltonian (\ref{Hamrank3}), we can obtain